 A: No specific policy.
-B: Keep original policy C: Preferred Option - amend

-. , , policy to improve reference to
+B: Keep original policy C: Preferred Option - amend policy to improve reference to light pollution and biodiversity

-light pollution and biodiversity enhancements
+enhancements

-ENV1 ? + The policy seeks to protect and enables appropriate enhancements of the halts and stations that will benefit modal shift. + stations that will benefit modal
+ENV1 ? + The policy seeks to protect and enables appropriate enhancements of the halts and stations that will benefit modal shift. + The policy seeks to protect and enables appropriate enhancements of the halts and stations that will benefit modal shift.

-ENV2 modal Shirt. shift.
+ENV2

-ENV3 + The policy specifically refers to biodiversity enhancements.
+ENV3 + The policy specifically refers to biodiversity enhamcements.

 ENV4 ? + The policy specifically refers to improving their appearance. + The policy specifically refers to improving their appearance.

 ENV5 ? + The stations/halts will enable modal shift. + The stations/halts will enable modal shift.

 ENV6

-ENV7 Not be done a malian days and
+ENV7

-ENV8 Not having a policy does not mean that these issues will not be
+ENV8 Not having a policy does not

-ENV9 considered or addressed.
+ENV9 mean that these issues will not be considered or addressed.
 A policy does however provide more + The policy highlights that some stations/halts have heritage value.

-ENV10 ? essential element to the tourist network in the Broads it seems + The policy specifically refers to improving their appearance. + The policy specifically refers to improving their appearance.
+ENV10 ? certainty.
+With stations/halts an essential element to the tourist network in the Broads it seems + The policy specifically refers to improving their appearance. + The policy specifically refers to improving their appearance.

 ENV11 prudent to have a policy. + The policy requires light pollution to be addressed.

 ENV12

 SOC1

 SOC2

 SOC3

 SOC4

 SOC5

 SOC6 ? + Halts/stations enable modal shift. + Halts/stations enable modal shift.

 SOC7

 ECO1

 ECO2

 ECO3